Accredited Coach Training

 - Choice of Law.
 This Agreement shall be interpreted in accordance with the laws of the State of Florida, without regard to the conflict of laws principles thereof.

 - Interpretation.
 No adverse inference shall be drawn against the party whose attorneys physically prepared this Agreement.
-The provisions protecting HHI’s and NMUSA intellectual property, materials, and program are intended to be as broad and inclusive as Florida law permits.
+The provisions protecting HHI’s intellectual property, materials, and program are intended to be as broad and inclusive as Florida law permits.